KristofferStrube/Kristoffer-Strube/README.md

 # Kristoffer Strube
-I'm currently working on ways to use Blazor WASM for working with the browser with ease and safely.
+I'm currently working on ways to use Blazor Web Apps to work with the browser with ease and safely.

-Right now, I'm focusing on wrapping the Web Audio API and its sorounding API's in my [Blazor.WebAudio](https://github.com/KristofferStrube/Blazor.WebAudio) and [Blazor.MediaCaptureStreams](https://github.com/KristofferStrube/Blazor.MediaCaptureStreams) projects.
+Right now, I'm focusing on wrapping the Web Audio API and its surrounding API's in my [Blazor.WebAudio](https://github.com/KristofferStrube/Blazor.WebAudio) and [Blazor.MediaCaptureStreams](https://github.com/KristofferStrube/Blazor.MediaCaptureStreams) projects.

 My Blog: https://kristoffer-strube.dk